-Therefore, we propose to re-weight concatenated predictions with a norm control factor denoted as $k$ to ensure effective concatenation conditioning.
 Since the norm of features varies a lot for different tasks, it is non-trivial to find suitable $k$ for a given UDA task, as shown in Fig.~\ref{fig:intro_norm} (a).
-Besides, Fig.~\ref{fig:intro_norm} (b) shows that it is the norm ratio between two concatenated parts that mainly differentiates the failed concatenation conditioning and the effective one.
+Besides, Fig.~\ref{fig:intro_norm} (b) shows that the norm ratio between two concatenated parts plays an important role in effective conditional feature alignment across domains.
 Therefore, we normalize $\vp$ to have the same Euclidean norm of $\vf$ using Eq.~(\ref{eq:norm_p}).
+To keep flexible, we retain $k$ as an extra norm control factor.
 Then $k$ would represent the norm ratio between $\vf$ and $\vp$.
 Therefore, it will be friendly to decide the value of $k$ within a normal range for different UDA tasks.
-By simply enlarging the norm of the concatenated prediction, we achieve an effective concatenation conditioning method called Semantic Domain Adversarial Networks~(SDAN).
-Alg.~\ref{alg:sdan} illustrates the model training of SDAN.
-The specific adversarial loss with SDAN is defined as:
+In this way, we obtain an effective concatenation conditioning method called Normalized OutpUt coNditioner~(NOUN).
+The adversarial loss of NOUN is formulated as: